 Reflecting on the certification process, Charlie acknowledged facing two significant challenges.
 Overcoming test anxiety was crucial, necessitating practice until procedures became second nature.
 Slowing down during the practical assessment and approaching it methodically boosted confidence, allowing a comprehensive display of acquired skills and knowledge.

 “Learning to distinguish Telstra cables posed a notable hurdle.
-Once I referred to a Telstra cable guide online, decoding acronyms that I were confused by, became clear, resolving any ongoing issues,” Charlie recounted.
+Once I referred to a Telstra cable guide online, decoding acronyms that I was confused by, it became clear, resolving any ongoing issues,” Charlie recounted.

 Expressing passion for the role, Charlie highlighted the appeal of service locating was that it matches his curious nature.
 He shared how eager he is in learning how things work – from how the locating equipment works through to how the various utility systems work.